ASFHyP3/hyp3-flood-monitoring/README.md

 Also, make sure you have an AWS config profile for the HyP3 account.

-You may want to run `check_subscriptions.py` periodically, in order to verify that the flood monitoring system is working as expected:
+You may want to run `check_subscriptions.py` periodically in order to verify that the flood monitoring system is working as expected:

 ```